 Specific Gravity (sg)

-In its most simple terms, specific gravity measures the salinity of water.
+In its most simple terms, specific gravity measures the salinity.
 It is taken with a hydrometer or a refractometer.
-Since axolotl are freshwater creatures, the specific gravity of their water should be around 1.0000.
+Since axolotl are freshwater creatures, the specific gravity of their should be around 1.0000.

 Hard vs. Soft Water

-Axolotls prefer slightly hard water.
-If you have limescale in your cookware or around your pipes, you have hard water.
+Axolotls prefer slightly hard.
+If you have limescale in your cookware or around your pipes, you have hard.

-The variance in water quality in this regard can be so extensive, there is no one set formula to “fix” the measurement.
-In general, however, soft water tends to be more acidic and hard water is more alkaline in terms of pH.
+The variance in quality in this regard can be so extensive, there is no one set formula to “fix” the measurement.
+In general, however, soft tends to be more acidic and hard is more alkaline in terms of pH.